 As time passes the influence of the group keeps on increasing and a time comes when it only takes over.

-Occupation is an essential agency of socialisation which has a significant impact on an individual.
+Occupation is an essential agency of socialization that has a significant impact on an individual.
 He enters into a new world where the views, norms, and culture are very different from the one which he has faced until now.

 - Career choice – The first phase of professional socialization is career choice which includes selecting desired academic and related training that will be suitable for the job he desires